miroslavpejic85/mirotalk/README.md

 ## Production

-For productive use, you should adjust the example `.env` file and bind mount it into the container.
+For productive use, you should copy and adjust the example `.env.template` file and bind mount it into the container.

 ````
 docker run -d -p 3000:3000 -v .env:/src/.env:ro --name mirotalk mirotalk:latest